WesleyFalize/Blog/content/posts/Understanding the basics of sensitivity labels for Microsoft groups.md

 ---
+draft: false
 author:
   - Wesley Falize
 title: Understanding the basics of sensitivity labels for Microsoft groups
 date: 2025-01-16
 description: This blog will describe the basics of Microsoft 365 group labeling and what controls are availble
-summary:
+summary: A sensitivity label is a tool for classifying content.
+It offers protection, awareness and governance.
+Within this article it shows how they work with groups
 tags:
   - Compliancy
   - Teams